cobrajs/cobralovelib/README.md

 vector.lua
 ------------

 Just your average 2D (x,y) vector lib.
-Has all the basic stuff... still need to add reflections, though.
+Has all the basic stuff...

 xml.lua
 ------------